Odum Award for Ecological Engineering Excellence

 Other relevant contributions shall be considered at the discretion of the Award Committee.

-The award will be presented at the annual AEES meeting.
-Candidates not selected will be automatically reconsidered for the next two award cycles but will have to be re-nominated in the fourth year following the year of initial nomination for future consideration.
-With the award comes an engraved trophy and free registration to future annual meetings.
+NOTE: Candidates not selected will be automatically reconsidered for the next two award cycles, but will have to be re-nominated in the fourth year following the year of initial nomination for future consideration.